MEDICAL IMAGING PLATFORM

 52-min avg. session

-using the DICOM viewer, indicating that radiologists stay engaged 5–10x longer than the industry norm
+inside the DICOM viewer, showing that radiologists stay engaged many times longer than the industry norm

 3 —